SanthoshUthiraKumar/Word-count/README.md

 Opening the file which the user entered.

 ### Step 4:
-Split the words in the file using spaces between them.
+Split the words in the file using spaces between them using for loop.

 ### Step 5:
 num_words increases for every word in the for loop iteration.